 5. Google Assistant

-Google Assistant deserves a mention.
-Like Voice Text, it’s not a pure productivity app like the first three on the list; it fulfills a different niche.
+Google Assistant deserves a mention in this category.
+Similar to Voice Text, it’s not a pure productivity app like the first three on the list; it fulfills a different niche.

 The virtual assistant has many features you’ll find useful, including location-based reminders, the ability to control your smart home devices, and a podcast player.
-However, in this case, we’re only interested in the dictation features.
+We’re more interested in the talk-to-text feature.

 You can use Google Assistant to make verbal reminders, create lists with your voice, and even manage your diary.
 The Assistant also lets you use speech-to-text to add events to your calendar.